UraniumTeam/uranium-profiler/README.md

  - Nanosecond resolution
  - Low overhead per function
  - GUI application to visualize collected data
- - Simple integration with excisting programs
+ - Simple integration with existing programs

 The profiler consists of two main modules: what we call the 'frontend' and the 'backend'.
 Frontend is the visualizer application, that you see on [screenshots here](#screenshots).
 Backend is the Rust crate that helps you to collect data from your program.